WS-UB/WLMap/README.md

 1. Download and install [Android Studio](https://developer.android.com/studio)
    - For Mac users: Download the appropriate installer based on your chipset (Intel Chip or Apple Chip).
    - Follow installer instructions during installation.
-   - This app is compatible with the pixel 7a API 35.
+   - This app is compatible with the Pixel 7a (API 35).

 2. Clone the appropriate repository.